cryptosharks131/lndg/README.md

 3. Initialize db and admin backup `touch db.sqlite3 && touch lndg-admin.txt`
 4. Update `docker-compose.yaml` if you are a non-root user and then build/deploy your docker image: `docker-compose up -d`
 5. LNDg should now be available on port `8889`
-6. Login with username `lndg-admin` and initial password: `nano lndg-admin.txt`
+6. Open and copy the password from output file: `nano lndg-admin.txt`
+7. Use the password from the output file and the username `lndg-admin` to login

 ### Updating
 ```